Free Meals for All Children Through 2020!

 During the COVID-19 pandemic, USDA has provided an unprecedented amount of flexibilities to help schools feed children.
-Meals are available at no cost to anyone age 18 or younger in the school cafeterias and at curbside pick until the end of 2020.
+Meals are available at no cost to anyone age 18 or younger in the school cafeterias and at curbside pick until the end of the school year 2020-2021.

 Hoover City Schools Child Nutrition Program (CNP) strives to provide students with the best possible nutrients each day for breakfast and lunch under the best possible health & safety conditions.
 We aim to nurture the physical and scholastic development of our students by providing high quality, nutritious meals, and to motivate healthy food choices by offering nutrition education.